pcingola/SnpEff/src/docs/snpeff/inputoutput.md

 **Consistency between HGVS and functional annotations:**

 In some cases there might be inconsistent reporting between 'annotation' and HGVS.
-This is due to the fact that VCF recommends aligning to the leftmost coordinate, whereas HGSV recommends aligning to the "most 3-prime coordinate".
+This is due to the fact that VCF recommends aligning to the leftmost coordinate, whereas HGVS recommends aligning to the "most 3-prime coordinate".
 For instance, an InDel on the edge of an exon, which has an 'intronic' annotation according to VCF alignment recommendation, can lead to a 'stop_gained' when aligned using HGVS's recommendation (using the most 3-prime possible alignment).
 So the 'annotation' sub-field will report 'intron' whereas HGVS sub-field will report a 'stop_gained'.
 This is obviously inconsistent and must be avoided.